|The Missouri River Story|

 Amrita Valan is a new writer who has worked in a variety of fields including insurance and hospitality.
 Most recently she worked as a content creator, setting questions for simulation management entrance examination papers in Deductive Logic and Reasoning in English.
 Amrita likes collecting rocks, even grindstone sized ones, and taking photographs of nature and natural moods of dear ones.
 Amrita lives in India with her two sons.

 Buoyed by the thriving literary community of Portland, Oregon, we reach out to the global community to inspire, encourage and broadcast creative expression.
 Wherever you are on planet Earth, we welcome you to share your vision, your voice, and your point of view!

-Submissions are accepted at any time.
-We accept multiple submissions but please let us know if your work is accepted elsewhere.
-We will consider previously published work with a citation for the original publisher.
+The Portland Metrozine is published quarterly (Spring, Summer, Fall, and Winter), but submissions are accepted at any time.
+We accept simultaneous submissions but please let us know if your work is accepted elsewhere.
+We will consider previously published work with a citation for the original publisher and date.
 You can learn more about our community via Facebook.

 Send an email message to the Editor at:

 1. In the body of your email, please include:

 2. For document files, use MS Word (.doc, or .docx), or ASCII text (.txt).
 Attach your document and/or image file(s) according to these guidelines:

 Creative Non-fiction: 1 essay per submission (max: 4K words) ■ double-spaced manuscript ■ one-inch margins ■ paginated